pratikmallya/pratikmallya.github.io/_posts/2020-02-08-cs-is-fucking-hard.md

 nature.
 Manager of unreliable machines does not sound very appealing.
 Especially around the time I graduated, the situation was even worse.
 No cloud, IaaS was just taking off.
 How the heck did people sleep at night without PagerDuty/DataDog actively  monitoring their shit?
-With only Slack to communicate with team members...
+With only email to communicate with team members...
 I guess people actually called each other when something bad happened.